krishanwalia30/LinkedIn-Comments-Scraper/README.md

 ## Support 📞

-For any questions or support, please contact the project maintainer: [Your Email Address]
+For any questions or support, please contact the project maintainer: krishanw30@gmail.com

 ---